Why Countries Around the World Are Suspending Use of AstraZeneca's COVID-19 Vaccine

 It’s the last thing public health officials want to see in the midst of a pandemic: more than two months after pharmaceutical giant AstraZeneca and Oxford University scientists released their COVID-19 vaccine, countries in Europe and elsewhere are pausing its use amid disconcerting reports that a small number of recipients have experienced blood clots, some of them fatal.

 The European Medicines Agency, which oversees drugs and vaccines in Europe, is expected to issue a guidance on March 18 about whether the side effects were related to the vaccine after reviewing the reports; in the meantime, it says the benefits of the shot outweigh any potential risks.
 Despite that reassurance, European countries including France, Germany, Italy and more have suspended vaccinations with the AstraZeneca shot.
-Thailand has followed suit, while Venezuela, which has not yet authorized the AstraZeneca vaccine, now says it will not do so.
+Venezuela, which has not yet authorized the AstraZeneca vaccine, now says it will not do so.
 “What we’re seeing is a domino effect,” says Dr. Anna Durbin, professor of international health at Johns Hopkins Bloomberg School of Public Health.
 “Nobody wants to be the country that didn’t stop [vaccinating] and then find out that the side effects are really related [to the vaccine].”

 It’s not clear yet whether the blood clots are related to the vaccine or not—that’s what regulatory agencies in the various countries are now investigating.
 It’s expected that side effects will emerge after large numbers of people are immunized with a new vaccine.
 The key is to determine if these events would have occurred anyway if people hadn’t received the shot, or whether they are more intimately related to the vaccine.
 “When this occurs, it’s incumbent on public health agencies to quickly determine whether or not that vaccine adverse event is occurring more commonly in the vaccinated group than the unvaccinated group,” says Dr. Paul Offit, professor of pediatrics and director of the vaccine education center at Children’s Hospital of Philadelphia, and a member of the U.S. Food and Drug Administration’s vaccine advisory committee.